KingBigHandsome/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software git distributed under the GPL.
+This is the first time that I use Github!
+Hello, Nice to meet you!